Shu-Ann/NBA-LeBron-James-stats/README.md

-# NBA-LeBron-James-stats-in-progress-
+# NBA-LeBron-James-stats-R-Shiny
-This project focuses on LBJ's career stats, including how he played on different teams and how the first five years of his career compare to today.
+This project focuses on LBJ's career stats, including overall stats, shooting stats and the data when he against others, also the comparsion about how he played on different teams and ages.

 Data Source:
 A.	LeBron James’s total stats in regular session and playoff games from 2003 to 2021